What is a Cervical Radiculopathy?

 The best treatment for your neck pain is determined entirely by the specific reasons for WHY you are suffering neck pain.
 Everyone is different, but there are some common similarities.

 Your physiotherapist is highly skilled at the diagnosis and treatment of mechanical neck pain and headache.
-Posture correction is essential, but it does depend upon the availability of enough joint and muscle flexibility to attain a good posture, plus muscle strength and endurance to maintain your proper position.
+Posture correction is essential, but it depends on the availability of enough joint and muscle flexibility to attain a good posture, plus muscle strength and endurance to maintain your proper position.
 Address any deficit.

 We understand that your neck pain may not be solely about stiff or wobbly joints or tight/weak neck muscles.
-There is a whole gamut of information that your physiotherapist will analyse during your diagnostic consultation and then commence the correction of your problems.
+A whole gamut of information that your physiotherapist will analyse during your diagnostic consultation and then commence correcting your problems.
 They'll also consider other systemic conditions that can cause neck pain, e.g. cancer, and direct you towards the appropriate healthcare practitioner if necessary.

 Fortunately, the vast majority of neck pain does come from your neck joints and muscles.
 Pleasingly, researchers have shown that a combination of neck joint and muscle treatment performed by your physiotherapist and some specific strengthening exercises are an effective way to eliminate your neck pain, stiffness and headaches.

-For advice specific to the diagnosis and management of your neck pain, please contact your trusted healthcare practitioner.
+Please get in touch with your trusted healthcare practitioner for advice specific to the diagnosis and management of your neck pain.

 Common Neck Pain Treatment Options